Think State Aid first!

 Separate De Minimis regulations apply for aid for agricultural activities.
 Please contact the Department of Agriculture, Food and the Marine for details.

-If you intend to grant/avail of De Minimis Aid please consult the Rules on Administering De Minimis Aid.
+If you intend to grant/avail of De Minimis aid please consult the De Minimis Aid Regulation surrounding conditionality to be adhered to.

 General Block Exemption Regulation (GBER)